 Shown at SEAMUS 2014 with Disklavier piano

-Used as part of Where Ferin Was for the I-Park 2015 Environmental Art Biennale
+Used as part of Where Ferin Was, installation for the I-Park 2015 Environmental Art Biennale

 Live improvisation with Jayson Beaster-Jones, saxophone